roflolilolmao/oceanic-next.nvim/README.md

 - loads much faster;
 - has (in my opinion) better defaults for vimdiff; and
-- has colored virtual texts and underline for nvimlsp diagnostics.
+- has colored virtual texts for nvimlsp diagnostics.

 ## Installation